seqscope/NovaScope/docs/walkthrough/rules/sdgeAR_segment.md

 Specify coordinate to um translate for hexagon.
 By default, we consider the spatial digital gene expression matrix (SGE) is in nano meter.

 * **The `char` Parameter**
-Specify the characteristics for the hexagons, including the genomic feature to create hexagon (`solo feature`), the size for a hexagonal grid (`trainwidth`), and whether the SGE is based on overlapping hexagons or non-overlapping hexagon (`segmentmove`).
+Specify the characteristics for the hexagons, including the genomic feature to create hexagon (`solo feature`), the size for a hexagonal grid (`hexagonwidth`), and whether the SGE is based on overlapping hexagons or non-overlapping hexagon (`segmentmove`).
 When `segmentmove` is 1, non-overlapping hexagon-based SGE will be created.

 ## Dependencies
 Rule `sdgeAR_segment` requires input from Rules `sdgeAR_reformat` and `sdge2sdgeAR`.
 Thus, Rule `sdgeAR_segment` can only execute after `sdgeAR_reformat` and `sdge2sdgeAR` and their prerequisite rules when applicable have successfully completed their operations.
 See an overview of the rule dependencies in the [Workflow Structure](../../home/workflow_structure.md).